cecchettisilva/velixo-test-task/README.md

 ## Video

-- I put a video in `excel-playwright-test/videos/demo-recording.7z` with a quick overview of how the code was built, including a demo, workarounds, and improvements.
+- I put a video in the link bellow - [Download demo video](https://drive.google.com/file/d/1hfK4fFU7kJnmdgPQ_7lw7Asc0xiGEenu/view?usp=sharing) - with a quick overview of how the code was built, including a demo, workarounds, and improvements.

 <br>